Multiple Sclerosis (MS) - What Happens

 - Relapsing-remitting, where symptoms may

 fade and then recur at random for many years.
-The disease does not advance
+The disease doesn't advance

-- Secondary progressive, which initially follows a relapsing-remitting course.
+- Secondary progressive, which at first follows a relapsing-remitting course.
 Later

 on, it becomes steadily progressive.

 - Primary progressive, where the disease is progressive from the

 deterioration of nerve function begins when symptoms first appear.
 Symptoms

 appear and disappear, but nerve damage continues.
 Few people have this course